-Page

-Meaning: Emotions are strong but flowing wildly; they need a proper container.

-Symbolism: A young man looks at a fish in his cup, which symbolizes imagination, and the need for him to understand and express his emotions.
+Page Meaning: Emotions are strong but flowing wildly; they need a proper container.
+Symbolism: A young warrior has a fish in his cup, which symbolizes imagination, and the need for him to understand and express his emotions.

-Upright: imagination and charisma
+Upright: imagination, and charisma

-Reversed: emotionally stunted and confused
+Reversed: emotionally stunted, and confused

 Knight

 Meaning: The warrior carries a cup with an important elixir or cure, to be delivered where it is needed, regardless of the challenges.

 Symbolism: A warrior rides on a quest to find his passion and purpose.

-Upright: romance and seeking what you love
+Upright: romance, and seeking what you love

-Reversed: possessive and clingy
+Reversed: possessive, and clingy

 Queen Meaning: You need to act with conviction regarding a significant relationship.
-Symbolism: A regal female sits upon a throne by the sea with an ornate chalice in her hand; she is relaxed, but focused, a symbol of emotional conviction.
+Symbolism: A wise woman sits upon rocks by a river with a large chalice in her hand; she is relaxed, but focused, a symbol of emotional conviction.
 Upright: nurturing, and emotionally supportive Reversed: passive aggressive, and overly sensitive

 King

-Meaning: Accept and embrace your responsibility for the care of others as your way to be empowered and lead.
+Meaning: Accept and embrace your responsibility for the care of others as your way to be empowered and lead others.

-Symbolism: A wise man sits on a throne in the sea holding a cup and scepter.
+Symbolism: A wise chieftain sits on a large stone by a river holding a cup and medicine rattle.
 He is a symbol of compassionate leadership.

-Upright: influential and responsible
+Upright: influential, and responsible

-Reversed: narcissistic and cruel
+Reversed: narcissistic, and cruel

-The Suit of Swords
+The Suit of Arrows

-The Suit of Swords is associated with the element of air, representing intellect, logic, thought, and decisions.
+The Suit of Arrows is associated with the element of air, representing intellect, logic, thought, and decisions.
 Since this suit deals with the mind, many of the cards reflect the dangers of negative thinking and poor decision-making.
 When these cards appear in a reading, they often provide a warning for the Querent.

 Ace

 Meaning: Time to decide; consider a new way of thinking; use logic regarding the situation or relationship.

-Symbolism: A divine hand holds a single sword upright over the land with a crown around it, indicating that decisions will need to be made by its people and rulers.
+Symbolism: A divine hand holds a single arrow upright in the sky, symbolizing the power of thought.

-Upright: new thoughts and logic
+Upright: new thoughts, and logic

-Reversed: ignorance and misinformation
+Reversed: ignorance, and misinformation

 Two Meaning: Be at peace with your decisions; do not look back or revisit decisions that brought you to this point.
-Symbolism: A woman sits blindfolded holding two swords, awaiting questions she will help decide and conflicts she will help negotiate.
-The blindfold symbolizes impartiality.
+Symbolism: A shaman is holding two arrows, awaiting questions he will help decide, and conflicts he will help negotiate.
+The blindfold symbolizes his impartiality.
 Upright: an important decision, and need for logical resolution.
 Reversed: self-deception, and obstinance

-Three

-Meaning: You are getting mixed results and must find a way to face the frustration and sorrow of the situation or relationship.

-Symbolism: Three swords pierce a heart in a storm; the heart is whole but filled with pain from each sword piercing it.
+Three Meaning: You are getting mixed results and must find a way to face the frustration and sorrow of the situation or relationship.
+Symbolism: Three arrows pierce a heart in a grey sky; the heart is whole, but filled with pain from each arrow that pierces it.

-Upright: sorrow and cognitive dissonance
+Upright: sorrow, and cognitive dissonance

-Reversed: self-pity and anxiety
+Reversed: self-pity, and anxiety

 Four

 Meaning: You need a mental break; you need to disengage to save your sanity.

-Symbolism: A warrior rests in a holy temple with three swords on the wall above him and his sword by his side.
-He takes advantage of a period of peace.
+Symbolism: A canoe has three arrows upright and one lying on the body of a dead warrior who gave has life protecting his tribe.
+He is finally at peace.

-Upright: rest and contemplation
+Upright: rest, and contemplation

-Reversed: burnout and stress
+Reversed: burnout, and stress

 Five

 Meaning: There is a loss or defeat you must accept and work to overcome.

-Symbolism: A warrior collects the swords of the defeated after they have left the battlefield, vanquished, and heading home.
+Symbolism: A warrior collects the arrows of the defeated after they have left the battlefield, vanquished, and heading for home.

-Upright: defeat and argument
+Upright: defeat, and argument

-Reversed: despair and distrust.
+Reversed: despair, and distrust

 Six Meaning: You need to move from one "shore of thinking" to another; you are currently in-between and need to complete the journey.
-Symbolism: A ferryman takes a woman and her son to a new land.
-The six swords represent the transition from an old way of thinking to a new one.
-Upright: transition and the old gives way to the new Reversed: fear of the unknown and forced change in thinking
+Symbolism: A warrior takes a woman and her son to a new land; the six arrows represent the transition from an old way of thinking to a new one.
+Upright: transition, and the old gives way to the new Reversed: fear of the unknown, and forced change in thinking